KirstLab/asc_seurat/docs/index.rst

    :width: 90%
    :align: center

    **Asc-Seurat workflow overview.** Asc-Seurat is built on three analytical cores.
-Using Seurat, it is possible to explore scRNA-seq data of a population of cells to identify patterns that reflect the cell types of a sample(s) and to identify markers and DEGs for each cell type/cluster.
-By incorporating Dynverse, Asc-Seurat allows the utilization of dozens of models to infer and visualize developmental trajectories (V and VI), and to identify genes differentially expressed on those trajectories (VII).
-Finally, using BioMart, Asc-Seurat allows immediate functional annotation and GO terms enrichment analysis for a myriad of species.
+Using Seurat, it is possible to explore scRNA-seq data of a population of cells to identify patterns that reflect the cell types of a sample(s) and identify markers and DEGs for each cell type/cluster.
+By incorporating Dynverse, Asc-Seurat allows the utilization of dozens of models to infer and visualize developmental trajectories (V and VI) and to identify genes differentially expressed on those trajectories (VII).
+Finally, using BioMart, Asc-Seurat allows immediate functional annotation and GO terms enrichment analysis for many species.

 .. toctree::
    :hidden: